ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 - To communicate with you, provide you with updates and other information relating to our Services, provide information that you request, respond to comments and questions, and otherwise provide customer support;
 - To facilitate the connection of third-party services or applications for indexing;
 - For marketing purposes, such as developing and providing promotional and advertising materials that may be useful, relevant, valuable or otherwise of interest to you;
-- To personalize your experience on our Services such as presenting tailored content and dashboard configurations;
+- To personalize your experience on our Services such as presenting tailored content;
 - To facilitate transactions and payments and manage subscriptions;
 - To detect and prevent fraud, and respond to trust and safety issues that may arise;
 - For compliance purposes, including enforcing our Terms of Service or other legal rights, or as may be required by applicable laws and regulations or requested by any judicial process or governmental agency;